View Adopted: 2019.07.26

 The Committee further noted the author’s claims under article 2(3)(b) and 5(2) of the Covenant, however expressed that these articles cannot be invoked autonomously.

 The Committee has also noted the author’s claims under articles 7, 9, 14(3)(g), 3(e) and (5), 17(1) and 23 of the Covenant, however found that in the absence of any further pertinent information on file, the Committee considered that the author has failed to sufficiently substantiate, for the purposes of admissibility, these allegations.
-Accordingly, it declares this part of the communication inadmissible under article 2 of the Optional Protocol.
+Accordingly, the communication is inadmissible under article 2 of the Optional Protocol.